National Trust for Historic Preservation Board of Trustees

 Elected 2024-2027

 (Palm Beach, FL and Nantucket, MA) is the CEO of The Williams Legacy Foundation.
-Kelly is a recognized leader in the alternative investment industry having founded the Customized Fund Investment Group (CFIG) in 1999.
+Mrs. Williams is a recognized leader in the alternative investment industry having founded the Customized Fund Investment Group (CFIG) in 1999.
 She served as its Managing Director and Group Head until 2014, when she led the sale of the business and remained as its President until June of 2015, and a Senior Advisor from 2015 to 2019.

-Kelly has received many awards throughout her career in the financial services industry and from 2011 through 2014 was named one of The Most Powerful Women in Finance by American Banker Magazine.
+Mrs. Williams has received many awards throughout her career in the financial services industry and from 2011 through 2014 was named one of The Most Powerful Women in Finance by American Banker Magazine.
 She graduated magna cum laude from Union College in 1986 and received her Juris Doctor from New York University School of Law in 1989.
-Kelly is a proud New Yorker, having grown up in the Hudson Valley (Newburgh), where her family has lived for 400 years.
+She is a proud New Yorker, having grown up in the Hudson Valley (Newburgh), where her family has lived for 400 years.
 She and her husband reside in Palm Beach, Florida.

 Ex-Officio Trustees: